 STEAKHOUSE DINNER AT ITS FINEST

-Plate up the roast sweet potato wedges alongside the juicy ostrich steak slices.
+Plate up the roast sweet potato wedges alongside the juicy Ostrich steak slices.
 Pour the delectable red wine sauce over the ostrich and serve the crunchy salad on the side.
 Beautiful, Chef!

 WEDGES TO WOW YOU